SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 ### On Polders

-The three peasants—Jago, his wife Sarah, and his sister Beth—sat together watching the three heroes talk in the crowded common room of the inn.
+The three peasants-Jago, his wife Sarah, and his sister Beth-sat together watching the three heroes talk in the crowded common room of the inn.
 Well, Jackson Bootblack seemed to be doing most of the talking.

 "This kind of shit doesn't work if it's just a bunch of ratcatchers like us," the polder said.
 "You need the people to rise up.
-Been fifteen years since Omund died—fifteen years of fighting wolves and bandits and worse.
+Been fifteen years since Omund died-fifteen years of fighting wolves and bandits and worse.
 The people welcome a tyrant after that.
 They like order, you know?
 They adapt."

 "If you stand on the grass long enough, it learns to lie flat," A Mist Curls Around Dying Embers said.
 "But what do *you* say?"

 "Eh?" the polder asked her.
 But he glanced at Sir John staring at him.
 "You say the people have no stomach for rebellion," Embers said.
 "But what about you?"

 "Oh," the polder said, "I say it doesn't matter much what I say.
 Why's he looking at me like that?" he asked the high elf and pointed at Sir John.
 Realizing he was being rude, John shook his head to clear it.
-"Sorry, I just … I never met a polder before," he said.
+"Sorry, I just...
+I never met a polder before," he said.

 "Are you kidding me?"
 Jackson said.

 "No!
-Sorry, I just …"
+Sorry, I just..."

 "What are you, from the moon?
 Where you from that you never met a polder before?
 There's polder in every fucking village and town from here to the sea."

 "Really?
 That's weird.
-I'm from Tor, I've been all over—just never met a polder before."
+I'm from Tor, I've been all over-just never met a polder before."

 Jackson looked at his friend, the high elf void mage.
 "Am I crazy?"
 "You're not crazy."
 Embers smiled.
 She was enjoying watching two of her friends get to know each other.
 "John's just never run into one, it seems."

 "Well, we're adorable," the polder said, and drank some ale.
 "They must have been around I guess," John said.
 "I probably just never noticed."

 The polder put his drink down.
 "Oh, thank you.
 Thank you very much.
 You know, it's funny.
 I never have any problem noticing you big assholes.
-One of you makes about as much noise as a cow, which … I don't even know how you manage that."
+One of you makes about as much noise as a cow, which...
+I don't even know how you manage that."

-"You're talking just … my voice is just as loud as yours!"
+"You're talking just... my voice is just as loud as yours!"

 "I mean the way you walk around.
 Just the way you move, the way you stand up and sit down.
 You make so much goddamn noise."